ACE Operating Grant Guidelines

 The financial need of an organization for grant funds is neither a criterion nor a consideration in the grant process outlined below.

-The application must be completed and submitted by 5:00 p.m. on the FIRST MONDAY of AUGUST (NOT POSTMARKED) via ACE’s ShareFile portal.
+The application must be completed and submitted by 5:00 p.m. on the SECOND MONDAY of OCTOBER (NOT POSTMARKED) via ACE’s ShareFile portal.
 An upload link will be provided to all eligible organizations that have submitted form A-1.
 No additional materials may be submitted after the deadline or via other methods (mail, fax, email, hand delivery, etc.) unless requested by Art, Culture, and Entertainment, Inc. We strongly recommend that you familiarize yourself with the granting process well in advance of the deadline.
 Applications submitted become the property of Art, Culture, and Entertainment, Inc. and may be distributed to the public as examples.

 Applications are first reviewed for completeness and forwarded to Standards & Allocations Committee members.
 ACE may contact applicants for additional materials.